 - Lemon: Add two tablespoons of lemon juice along with some lemon peels to the batter to give this egg-free cake a citrusy twist.

 - Pears and Apricots: Peel the fruit and cut into thin slices.
 Place them on the surface of the cake batter in the springform pan and bake until golden brown.

 Tip: If you like, dust the water cake with powdered sugar at the end.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Wasserkuchen: Rezept ohne Butter und Ei mit Variationsmöglichkeiten** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Wasserkuchen: Rezept ohne Butter und Ei mit Variationsmöglichkeiten** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?